The Self-Administered Examination (SAE) is an online practice exam you can use to test your level of preparedness for an MCC examination.

 - The Self-Administered Evaluating Examination (SAE-EE), which can help you prepare for the Medical Council of Canada Evaluating Examination (MCCEE).
 There are five unique versions of the SAE-EE.

 Please note that the SAE-QEI is no longer be available.
 The MCC has launched new MCCQE Part I practice tests within its Practice Test Portal.
 The Multiple-Choice Questions Practice Test is now available and the Clinical Decision Making Practice Test will be available in fall 2018.

 For more information on these new resources, please visit Test your knowledge.

 Content covered by the SAE

-Several forms of both the SAE-EE and SAE-QEI are available, each consisting of 96 multiple-choice questions from six medical disciplines:
+Five forms of the SAE-EE are available, each consisting of 96 multiple-choice questions from six medical disciplines:

 - Obstetrics and gynecology